 Another project I did this year fulfilled a curiousity of mime.
 Whenever I played Robotron, I tried to see how quickly I could finish the first level.
 I decided to automate the tracking process and created the Robotron Speed Tracker!
 You can see it in action here!
 In case you haven't noticed the trend, I've been messing with Arduinos a bit.

 While I haven't picked up or restored any games this year (as of now), I did get on the sign-up list for the upcoming Kingpin pinball release.
 Looking forward to it!

 My troubleshooting page contains links to repair FAQs, sites, tips, and people who can help you to fix your favorite arcade game or PCB.

 Need help remembering an arcade game from your past?
 You'll most likely find it here.
 Ignore all the rarity information, however.The Video Arcade Preservation Society (VAPS)

-A collection site showing game owner collections all over the world.The Sega Vector Game Page
+An arcade game collection site showing game owners' collections from all over the world.The Sega Vector Game Page

 More selfless promotion of yours truly.The Basement arcade